jclarson/WatchingEyes/README.md

 # Installation:

-Requires the index.html, eyes.css and eyes.js files to be in the same directory.
+Requires the index.html, styles.css and eyes.js files to be in the same directory.

 # Usage: